mike-uffelman/art-prints/README.md

 <fieldset>
 <hgroup><h3>Search by term</h3></hgroup>

 Search by term is a key feature of any e-commerce application.
-The user must be able to find the product they are looking for and search is the most common method of doing so.
+The user must be able to describe the product they are looking for and search is the most common method of doing so.
 In the UI this is the text input field where the user can type in their desired keyword.

 </fieldset>
 <br/>